lucamilan/test-driven-faas/after/README.md

 ## Testing Offline

-With these kind of tests we run locally, so we can check components logic (Unit) and the integration between dynamodb and graphql lambda api both offline.
+These kind of tests run locally, so we can check components logic (Unit) and the integration between dynamodb and graphql lambda api both offline.

 ### 1 - Unit Tests